 Parkcaching & Earthcaching

-Lassen Volcanic participates in parkcaching within the park boundaries.
-Participants need a GPS device and a geocaching app, along with a challenge brochure to locate geocaches along the park highway.
+Lassen Volcanic National Park allows parkcaching within the park boundaries.
+Participants need a GPS device and a geocaching app, along with a challenge brochure to locate hidden caches along the park highway.

 For those interested in learning more about the geology of the park, earthcaching may be just the ticket.
-Also discovered through GPS coordinates, earthcaches require answers to questions about the locations’ geological and geographical treasures before physically locating them.
-It is akin to a scientific version of a scavenger hunt.
+This activity also uses GPS coordinates to help participants locate “earthcaches” hidden across the area.
+In order to find these secret troves, participants are required answers to questions about the geological and geographical treasures found within the park.
+Those clues help them to physically locate the cache, making this activity somewhat akin to a scientific version of a scavenger hunt.

 Check here for a list of regulations.